 OFAC Attorney for Compliance & Economic Sanctions Defense

-Nationally Recognized OFAC Lawyers Working Closely with Individuals and Businesses Subject to OFAC Regulations & Economic Sanctions
+Former OFAC Prosecutor & Former OFAC Agent Working Closely with International Businesses Subject to OFAC Regulations & Economic Sanctions

 The Office of Foreign Assets Control (OFAC) is a division of the United States Treasury that is responsible for imposing and enforcing a broad range of sanctions against parties identified as posing a threat to the national security, foreign policy or economy of the United States.
 Any person or organization that is either a U.S. citizen or owns property in the United States is subject to OFAC regulation.
 However, the laws and regulations enforced by OFAC attorneys are constantly changing, making it challenging for businesses to understand their obligations.